muhaiminsk/vr-activity-classification/README.md

-# vr-activity-classification
+# VR Activity Classification
 Identifying user activities in a VR game using neural networks trained on network traffic data collected via Wireshark.
 The project involves analyzing features like packet count, inter-packet time, timestamps, and packet length.

-# VR Activity Classification
+# Part-1

 This project aims to classify user activities in a VR game using neural networks.
 Network traffic data collected via Wireshark will serve as input, leveraging features like packet count, inter-packet communication time, timestamps, and packet length.